Abu'l-Aswar Shavur ibn Fadl: Origin

 The main historical source on the Shaddadids is the work of the Ottoman historian Münejjim Bashi (died 1702).
 Münejjim Bashi considered the family to be of Kurdish origin, a view widely accepted by modern scholars.
 The family's founder, Muhammad ibn Shaddad, briefly seized control of Dvin in the early 950s.
 The family then moved to Ganja, the main Muslim town of Arran, which was seized by Muhammad's sons Lashkari (I), Marzuban, and Fadl (I) c.
 970. The brothers successively ruled the city as emirs after that.
-Abu'l-Aswar Shavur was the second son of the youngest of the three brothers, and fourth Shaddadid ruler, Fadl.
+Abu'l-Aswar Shavur was the second son of the youngest of the three brothers and the fourth Shaddadid ruler, Fadl.
 In his long reign (985–1031), Fadl expanded the family's control over much of Arran as well as parts of Armenia, capturing Syunik.
 Fadl was succeeded as emir at Ganja by his eldest son Musa who was in turn murdered by his own son Abu'l-Hasan Lashkari (II).
 Abu'l-Aswar Shavur's name is an Arabic–Persian hybrid: "Shavur" is the old Persian name "Shapur", while his kunya contains the Arabicized form of the Iranian (possibly Daylamite) name "Asvar" (cognate with savar, "horseman, knight").